 BnA Hotels group came up with the ingenious idea of sharing part of their revenue with the artist who designed the room.
 So if you book a room, thanks to a profit-sharing system, you support whoever designed your creative resting place.

 BnA STUDIO's unique art hotel is located in the Akihabara district of Tokyo.
-This neighborhood is also called the "Electric Town" because, since the 1980s, it's been home to a large market of household electronics.
+This neighborhood's nickname is "Electric Town" because, since the 1980s, it's been home to a large market of household electronics.

-The goods on offer have slowly shifted to anime, manga, and video games as times changed.
+As times have changed, the goods on offer have slowly shifted to anime, manga, and video games.
 So this is your place if you like cosplay (maid) cafés, arcade gaming, and buildings full of neon lights.

 BnA STUDIO's unassuming building is on one of the residential streets, close to the chaotic energy of modern Tokyo.